JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 layout: post
 title: How to write a salary increase letter to ask for a raise (2020 update)
 headline: How to write a salary increase letter to ask your boss for a raise
-tagline: Schedule a meeting, ask for a raise, and follow up with these salary increase letter templates
+tagline: Schedule a meeting, ask for a raise, and follow up with these salary increase
 excerpt: How do you ask for a salary increase?
 Here’s how to write a salary increase letter, schedule a meeting with your boss, and follow up to get your next raise.
 context: raise
 author: josh